sisso/rust-mud/docs/forums.md

 be with the mob.
 In space or dungeon, almost everything need to saved.

 Maybe will be better a global save based on static id, and not re-save everything.

+## Conclusion 2

+We will save all non static objects.
+The load process will be

+load prefabs, init static objects, start game/load game
+- who this will work for space? only save rooms not static?
+So all need to based anyway

 ## Save